Duluth, MN 55812

-The clinic instructors in the CSD Program use the UMD Practicum Grading Protocol, a tool which includes the Clinic Competencies outlined in ASHA Standard IV and is adapted from the Wisconsin Protocol for Assessment of Clinic Competence (W-PACC).
+The clinic instructors in the CSD Program use the UMD Practicum Grading Protocol-3rd Edition (2013), a tool which includes the Clinic Competencies outlined in ASHA Standard IV and is adapted with permission from the Wisconsin Protocol for Assessment of Clinical Competence (W-PACC) and the Western Washington University CSD Clinic Practicum Grading Protocol.
 A link to the protocol is at the bottom of the Handbook Main Page.

-Two Skill-Set Tiers.
-The Grading Protocol divides skills into two separate tiers.
+Four Categories.
+The Grading Protocol divides skills into four categories.

 Sliding-Scale system, depending on student experience.
 The UMD Practicum Grading Protocol uses a 10- scale rating system, which matches intern performance to numeric values.
 These values correspond to the level of collaborative competence versus the level of dependency the intern has for the clinic instructor to guide all clinical activity.
 The clinic competence level, based on ASHA ratings, is a comparison of intern performance to that of a new professional beginning their Clinical Fellowship.
 Early in their education, students may be expected to perform at level 5, Entry Level, to earn an A. By the time a student graduates, their ratings are expected to be at 8 or 9, the Proficient level for starting their Clinical Fellowship.

 Nine is excellent, Ten is unusual.
 The grading scale is unique in that even the most experienced students are considered to achieve excellent ("A") work at a rating of 9 on the scale.
 The scale does go to 10, but a 10 is reserved for those occasions when a student performs above and beyond any expectation, given their level of experience.
 A score of 10 is a moving target, representing the level of competence professionals strive for throughout their careers.
 A score of 10 indicates the individual is performing at a level of a mentor or a role model for others.